Tenontosaurus: Classification

+A similar result was recovered by Fonseca et al. (2024), who found Iani, Tenontosaurus, and also Convolosaurus to form the new family Tenontosauridae within the Rhabdodontomorpha, defined in the PhyloCode as "the largest clade containing Tenontosaurus tilletti, but not Hypsilophodon foxii, Iguanodon bernissartensis, and Rhabdodon priscus".
+This family may have represented an early North American radiation of the Rhabdodontomorpha.

 Paleobiology

 Diet

 Plant life in the Tenontosaurus ecosystem was likely dominated by ferns and tree ferns, cycads, and possibly primitive flowering plants.
 Larger plants and trees were represented by gymnosperms, such as conifer and ginkgo trees.
 Tenontosaurus was a low browser, and an adult would have had a maximum browsing height of about 3 m if it adopted a bipedal stance.
 This restricted Tenontosaurus, especially juveniles, to eating low-growing ferns and shrubs.
 Its powerful, U-shaped beak and the angled cutting surfaces of its teeth, however, meant it was not limited to which part of the plant it consumed.
 Leaves, wood, and even fruit may have formed part of its diet.

 Predators

 Teeth and a number of skeletons belonging to the carnivorous theropod Deinonychus have often been discovered associated with Tenontosaurus tilletti remains.
 Tenontosaurus specimens have been found at over 50 sites, and 14 of those also contain Deinonychus remains.
 According to one 1995 study, only six sites containing Deinonychus fossils contain no trace of Tenontosaurus, and Deinonychus remains are only rarely found associated with other potential prey, like Sauropelta.
 In all, 20% of Tenontosaurus fossils are found in close proximity to Deinonychus, and several scientists have suggested that this implies Deinonychus was the major predator of Tenontosaurus.
 Adult Deinonychus, however, were much smaller than adult Tenontosaurus, and it is unlikely a single Deinonychus would have been capable of attacking a fully grown Tenontosaurus.
 While some scientists have suggested that Deinonychus must therefore have been a pack hunter, this view has been challenged based on both a supposed lack of evidence for coordinated hunting (rather than mobbing behavior as in most modern birds and reptiles, though crocodilians have been documented to hunt cooperatively on occasion) as well as evidence that Deinonychus may have been cannibalizing each other, as well as the Tenontosaurus, in a feeding frenzy.
 It is likely that Deinonychus favored juvenile Tenontosaurus, and that when Tenontosaurus reached a certain size, it passed out of range as a food source for the small theropods, though they may have scavenged larger individuals, or preyed on adults that were sick or injured.
 The fact that most Tenontosaurus remains found with Deinonychus are half-grown individuals supports this view.
 It also lived in the same area as the large carnivorous dinosaur Acrocanthosaurus.